-In this article, we construct a model for financial networks that combines the simple, directed and inhomogeneous structure of \cite{Detering2015a} with weighted edges (monetary exposures).
-Our model directly contains capitals of the banks and exposures between the banks as parameters and is therefore easily calibrated to observed network structures.
-Furthermore, the present paper makes the following contributions.

-\textit{A Random Graph Model for Financial Networks}~~As already described briefly, we define a model that combines many properties observed for real financial networks such as simplicity and directedness of the links between institutions, weighted connections and a strong degree of inhomogeneity.
-As a basic building block we use the model from \cite{Detering2015a}, and we enhance it with capitals on the vertices and weights on the edges which represent exposures.
-This allows to use some results from \cite{Detering2015a} in the proofs for our enhanced model.
-We are able to make asymptotic statements for large networks about the impact that fundamental defaults have on the financial system and the wider economy due to their propagation through the network via a cascade mechanism.
-We strengthen the results in \cite{Detering2015a} for an upper bound on the final damage caused by a default cascade in order to use it in the proofs of our subsequent results.
-Compared to the existing literature where mostly only the number of defaulted banks is considered as systemic risk factor, our setup allows to account for more general systemic importance each bank has for the financial network or the real economy, e.\,g.~by providing infrastructure for the payment system or a considerable share in the lending business.
-This is in line with latest regulatory methods where banks are placed into certain buckets depending on their systemic importance \cite{BaselCommittee2013,Fed2015}.
-While our model is intended primarily to model \textit{Default Contagion}, it can also be used to describe \textit{Illiquidity Contagion} or other percolation processes on weighted networks.
+\textit{A Random Graph Model for Financial Networks}~~ We develop a model that combines many properties observed for real financial networks such as simplicity and directedness of the links between institutions, weighted connections and a strong degree of inhomogeneity.
+As a basic building block we use the model from \cite{Detering2015a}, and we enhance it with capitals on the vertices and weights on the edges.
+This allows us to use some results from \cite{Detering2015a} in the proofs for the enhanced model.
+We make asymptotic statements about the impact that initial defaults have on the system and the wider economy due to their propagation through the network via a cascade mechanism.
+Compared to the existing literature, where mostly only the number of defaulted banks is considered a systemic risk factor, our setup allows to account for a more general systemic importance that each bank may have for the network or the real economy, e.\,g.~by providing infrastructure for the payment system or a considerable share in the lending business.
+This is in line with latest regulatory methods, where banks are categorized depending on their systemic importance \cite{BaselCommittee2013,Fed2015}.
+While our model is intended primarily to describe \textit{Default Contagion}, it can also be used to describe \textit{Illiquidity Contagion} or other percolation processes on weighted networks.